A Brief History of ݮtv

 In this dynamic environment, the ݮtv created the “Committee of Professionalism” (CFP) in order to define basic world markets rules.
 This was a major step forward in or relevance, as together the ݮtv created a level playing field globally through participation in its association of permitted market participants.
 By the end of the 1980s, there were 50 National Associations.

 The 1990s began some glorious years for ݮtv.
 Each country developed its own code of conduct and education programs, but ݮtv took the lead creating the Board of Education (BoE) in order to deliver worldwide certification to Over-the-Counter market operators in the various products and in various professions.
-A global Model Code was launched.
+A global ݮtv Model Code was launched which covered many asset classes.
 Also in Europe, ݮtv was the project manager for EURIBOR.
 Total membership reached 24,000 professional individuals, representing a wide diversity of financial market instruments.
-A decision was taken to adapt the ݮtv name to aggregate all diversity trading activities: ݮtv - The Financial Markets Association, so by the beginning of the year 2000, there were 63 National Associations.
+A decision was taken to adapt the ݮtv name to aggregate all diversity trading activities: ݮtv (ݮtv FMA), so by the beginning of the year 2000, there were 63 National Associations in our global community.

 Financial Crisis